 Protecting yourself on the highway, whether you’re a road worker or a driver, is a lot easier these days with the help of modern personal protective gear and road safety equipment.
-We take a look at some useful road safety innovations out there which have been designed to make using highways and byways less hazardous.
+We take a look at some useful road safety innovations out there which have been designed to make using highways and byways in Australia less hazardous.

 Road Safety Vests

 High-visibility clothing is a necessity if you’re a doing any night shift road work or out and about in the evening for recreational purposes, like cycling, jogging or walking the dog.
 One of the newest ways to get lit up is with the Verve vest marketed by You Saw Me.
 This is a lightweight minimalist vest with coloured blinking lights designed to be seen from up to a mile away.
 As well as reflective material, it has 60 integrated LED bulbs that have eight different blink modes, 10 dimming settings and 30 hours of 9V battery life.
 It is waterproof, washable and has handy pockets.

 Motorcyclists are one of the target markets for the Verve vest since this category is high risk when it comes to being vulnerable to road traffic.
 Road safety manufacturers ERS have also come up with the idea of an energy absorbing pad made out of polypropylene called the Biker-mate.
 This attaches to lamp posts, traffic lights and other hard objects at blackspots that could cause serious injury to anyone coming off a motorbike at speed.
 Tests have shown that the Biker-mate has an absorption rate of 68% and lessens the likelihood of severe injury.
 It is currently being used in the UK, Norway, Australia and New Zealand.